 Aside from visiting the famous Cathedral you can walk along the River Stour or get some British tea in one of its many cafes.

 Oneika The Traveller gives a low day on her day trip to Canterbury from London and I’ve also used one of her pretty photos below.
-Canterbury is easy enough to visit by yourself however if you wanted to see more including Leeds Castle, the White Cliffs of Dover and Greenwich you could do one of these tours:
+Canterbury is easy enough to visit by yourself however if you wanted to see more including Leeds Castle, the White Cliffs of Dover and Greenwich you could do a tour like this!

 You probably know that you can do a day trip from London to Paris at a push (aka it can be done but it will be a long day) but for an alternative option in France why not consider Lille?